A05annex/SwervePathPlanning/README.md

 ![alt text](./resources/swerve-path-planner.jpg "Swerve Path Planner") This project is a visual 2D editor for path planning for a swerve drive FRC robot.
-You read a field description and robot description into this planner as a context for path planning; then draw, tune, add commands, and save a paths that can be used as one of the autonomous programs for a match.
+You read a field description and robot description into this planner as a context for path planning; then draw, tune, add commands, and save a paths that can be used as the autonomous programs for a match.

 A05annex is committed to using the internationally recognized SI units, so the field, robot, and path descriptions, and path points are in SI units.
 The +Y axis is always downfield from the driver (as Y is